inaciobanu/2ndBootcampChallenge/README.md

 * The URL of the deployed application is [Here](https://inaciobanu.github.io/2ndBootcampChallenge/)

-* The URL of the GitHub repository that contains my code is [Here] (https://github.com/inaciobanu/2ndBootcampChallenge).
+* The URL of the GitHub repository that contains my code is [Here](https://github.com/inaciobanu/2ndBootcampChallenge).

 ---
 Texts inspired from the initial Readme File ©2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.